Jack Suwinski Player Props: Pirates vs. Padres

-Jack Suwinski, with a slugging percentage of .154 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates versus the San Diego Padres, with Blake Snell on the mound, June 28 at 7:05 PM ET.
+On Thursday, Jack Suwinski (.194 on-base percentage in past 10 games, 146 points below season-long percentage) and the Pittsburgh Pirates play the San Diego Padres, whose starting pitcher will be Joe Musgrove.
+First pitch is at 12:35 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Padres.
+In his previous game he had a hitless performance (0-for-2) against the Padres.

 Jack Suwinski Game Info & Props vs. the Padres